 The detention staff transported the inmate to the hospital for an evaluation where health care providers diagnosed the inmate with a case of Hepatitis A.

-As a precautionary measure the Franklin County Health Department was contacted and will be administering preventative vaccinations to all inmates and personnel.
+As a precautionary measure the Franklin County Health Department was contacted and Director Angie Hittson and Thursday night had already administered preventative vaccinations to about 20 jail personnel.

-Presiding Commissioner Tim Brinker said the inmate’s age nor how long they had been in custody at the jail was unknown at this time.
+Presiding Commissioner Tim Brinker said neither the inmate’s age nor how long he had been in custody at the jail was unknown at this time.

 He added the vaccines won’t be mandatory, but will be available to anyone who requests them.

 “To my knowledge, the exposure to inmates and staff was minimal,” Brinker said.
-“To err on the side of caution, the health department has ordered 400 doses.”
+“No other inmates or staff are exhibiting symptoms.”